FurkannOzbek/ozenevdesaglik/README.md

 The primary objective of Mediport is to educate visitors about the range of services available to those in need of home care support.
 This platform aims to facilitate access to high-quality health services, ensuring that individuals and their families can make informed decisions regarding their care options.

-For more information, please visit <a href="https://mediportsaglikhizmetleri.com"> Mediport.
-The website language is Turkish <a/>
+For more information, please visit <a href="https://mediportsaglikhizmetleri.com"> Mediport <a/>.
+The website language is Turkish